-Is a default folder in every group and it is also a verb that describes a feature of the system.
-The archive folder is created by the system as soon as the first document is archived.
+is a default folder in every group, and it is also a verb that describes a feature of the system.
+The folder is created by the system when the group is created.
 How the feature works is easier to understand with some background.

 There are two ways to batch process PageSeeder documents through the user interface.
-One is using the search results and the other is to configure a publish task to run at the folder level.
+One is using the search results, and the other is to configure a publish task to run at the folder level using the task config.

 Berlioz is an open source Java library, written by the PageSeeder team to provide a simple developer framework that uses URI template notation to allocate services and XSLT for serving XML to the web as HTML.
 Although Berlioz can be used to serve any type of XML, it comes with native support for processing PageSeeder Markup Language (PSML) and includes the following infrastructure: